-The last method is worked more like back stitch, but instead of bringing the needle down at the end of the previous stitch, you should bring the needle down through the previous stitch.
+The last method is worked more like a back stitch, but instead of bringing the needle down at the end of the previous stitch, you should bring the needle down through the previous stitch.
 Some people find this to be easier and more accurate for even stitches.
 With this method, the point where the needle goes through the previous stitch is indented a little.

 When learning a new stitch, take a few extra minutes and try it out with different types of embroidery threads you have on hand.
 It's also good to try it with a few different strand thicknesses.
 In this case, test all of the methods side-by-side so you can see how they compare.
 The differences are subtle but worth noticing.Continue to 4 of 4 below.

 Using Split Stitch for Fill